humanmade/altis-cloud/docs/cdn-purge.md

 Note that purging paths should be kept to only essential items as purging more than 1000 paths per month will incur overage charges.

+**Important note:** Due to AWS limitations, you **cannot** purge large numbers of paths at once.
+Do not call this function in bulk; contact the Altis Cloud team if you need to perform large numbers of invalidations.

 ## Automatic media purge rule

 By default, Altis will not remove uploaded media from the CDN cache when deleting attachments.
 You can enable this behavior from the project's configuration in `composer.json`.
 The example below shows the default configuration: